 Can Deviled Eggs be Made in Advance?

-Why yes, deviled eggs can be made in advance.
+Yes, deviled eggs can be made in advance.
 You can make deviled eggs 2-3 days in advance, but be warned, your fridge will smell like boiled eggs.
 You can make them and store them in their shells until you’re ready to peel them or you can prepare them and store the whites and filling separate.
-Read below.

 Recipe by Jessica